sofia-dominguezc/MNIST-diffusion/README.md

     - dev: scratch / development checkpoint.
 It's overwritten each training epoch.
     - main: main checkpoint.
 User decides if overwriting it at the end of training.
 Default in all other modes.

-- `--root PATH (default: data)` - root directory for datasets and parameters.
+- `--root (default: data)` - root directory for datasets and parameters.

 - `--batch-size (default: 128)` - batch size for DataLoaders.